Police Athletic League Activity Specialist in Queens, New York

 Demonstrated skills and competency as an instructor and artist.

-Familiarity with office protocols involving dress, demeanor, record keeping, confidentiality, staff meetings, visitors, and employee use of supplies and equipment.
+Familiarity with administrative protocols involving dress, demeanor, record keeping, reporting, confidentiality, visitors, and use of supplies and equipment.

 The Police Athletic League seeks to hire staff who reflect the diversity of the communities we serve.
 All positions at PAL are filled without regard to race, color, religion, sex, national origin, age, sexual orientation, gender identity or expression, disability, HIV/AIDS status, veteran status, or any other characteristic protected by law.
 All are encouraged to apply.